-Student Innovation plans, manages and coordinates invention and entrepreneurship programs and competitions.
+Student Innovation plans, manages, and coordinates invention and entrepreneurship programs and competitions.
 It focuses on growing the innovation ecosystem at Georgia Tech and connecting it to the wider startup community.
-Students connecting with this program can receive prototype awards, participate in engaging activities, receive coaching and mentorship, and compete in the InVenture Prize for cash awards and other prizes.
-For more information, visit innovation.cae. gatech.edu.
+Students connecting with this program can receive prototype awards, receive coaching & mentorship, participate in the InVenture Prize for cash awards and other prizes, and engage in other invention and entrepreneurship activities.
+For more information, visit innovation.gatech.edu.

-Twitter: @InnovatorsGT, Instagram: @InnovatorsGT, Facebook: @GTInnovation
+Twitter: @InnovatorsGT, Instagram: @InnovatorsGT, Facebook: @InnovatorsGT

-Summer Session Initiatives
+Summer and Special Session Initiatives

 Students can take a variety of major and minor classes throughout the summer terms.
-Summer minor options include Industrial Design, Economics, Spanish, Leadership Studies, Linguistics, Social Justice, Computing & Intelligence, Computing & People, Sociology, Sustainable Cities, Women, Science, and Technology, and History.
-There are four summer terms: Maymester, Early Short Summer, Late Short Summer, and Full Summer.
+There are four summer terms: Maymester, Early Short Summer, Later Short Summer, and Full Summer.
 Students will have a wide range of course options to select from that will be offered online and some on-campus.
 Additionally, students who take advantage of summer courses save money, experience smaller class sizes, more interaction with faculty, and reduce their overall time to graduate.
-Students may visit oscar.gatech.edu to view a list classes offered in summer.

-Learn more at Summer.gatech.edu 404-385-5719 Contact us at summer@gatech.edu or follow us on Twitter: @GTSummerSession, Instagram: @GTSummerSession
+Students may visit oscar.gatech.edu to view a list of classes offered in the summer.
+Learn more at Summer.gatech.edu.
+Contact us at summer@gatech.edu or follow us on Twitter: @GTSummerSession and Instagram: @GTSummerSession.